pranavgawande10/devTinder-web/README.md

-# 🚀 DevTinder — Where Code Meets Its Match (Frontend)
+# 🚀 DevTinder — Client UI Service (Frontend)

-> ⚠️ **Looking for the Backend?** This repository contains the React.js Frontend UI.
-The Node.js Backend API that powers this application can be found here: [👉 DevTinder Backend Repository](https://github.com/pranavgawande10/devTinder)
+> ⚠️ **Microservices Architecture:** This repository contains the independent React.js Frontend UI service.
+The decoupled Node.js Backend API service that powers this application can be found here: [👉 DevTinder Backend Repository](https://github.com/pranavgawande10/devTinder)

-Welcome to the frontend repository for **DevTinder**!
-This is a highly responsive, interactive React application that serves as the user-facing side of the platform, enabling developers to discover, connect, and collaborate seamlessly.
+Welcome to the frontend client for **DevTinder**!
+Designed in a **microservices-oriented architecture**, this highly responsive React application acts as an independent presentation layer.
+It communicates with the backend APIs via REST and WebSockets to deliver a seamless developer networking experience.

 ## 🛠️ Tech Stack